Whimsy Stick

 Signs Your Dog Has High Prey Drive

-Hard fixation on moving objects, stiffening body, lowered head, and stalking posture when prey stimuli appear.
+In practice, hard fixation on moving objects, stiffening body, lowered head, and stalking posture when prey stimuli appear.
 Pulling with full body weight toward anything that moves.
 Name and recall become meaningless mid-drive.
-Gets progressively more activated over a walk rather than calming down.
-Chases things to the end even when called off repeatedly.
+The dog gets progressively more activated over a walk rather than calming down.
+They chase things to the end even when called off repeatedly.
 Difficult or impossible to settle after high-arousal outings.
 Worse on leash than off, or worse after exercise rather than better.
-Any of these indicate drive that is regularly firing without completing, which is exactly what this protocol addresses.
+Any of these indicate drive that is regularly firing without completing.

 What High Prey Drive Actually Is, and Why Suppression Fails

 Prey drive in dogs is not aggression, stubbornness, or defiance.
-It is a hardwired neurological sequence that evolved over thousands of years as the mechanism for hunting.
-The predatory motor pattern has six stages: orient, stalk, chase, grab-bite, kill-bite, and dissect.
+By contrast, it is a hardwired nerve sequence.
+It evolved over thousands of years as the mechanism for hunting.
+The prey drive pattern has six stages: orient, stalk, chase, grab-bite, kill-bite, and dissect.
 Different breeds have been selectively developed to emphasize different parts of that sequence.
-Herding breeds have intense orient, stalk, and chase components.
+For example, herding breeds have intense orient, stalk, and chase.
 Terriers have strong grab and shake.
 Sighthounds have explosive chase.
-But any individual dog can be high prey drive regardless of breed.
+Any individual dog can be high prey drive regardless of breed.

-When the sequence fires and does not complete, the drive accumulates.
-A high prey drive dog who chases on leash but never gets to complete the sequence is a dog whose drive is building with every outing.
-This is why high prey drive dogs often get progressively more reactive and harder to manage over months of the same walk routine.
-The walks are activating the sequence repeatedly without ever resolving it.
-Understanding this is what makes the difference between training that works and training that produces temporary compliance that collapses the moment a squirrel appears.
+When the sequence fires and does not complete, the drive builds up.
+A high prey drive dog who chases on leash but never gets to complete the sequence is building drive with every outing.
+This is why high prey drive dogs often get measurably more reactive and harder to manage over months of the same walk routine.
+The walks are firing the sequence repeatedly without ever resolving it.
+In short, understanding this is what separates training that works from training that fails.
+Training that gives temporary compliance always collapses the moment a squirrel appears.

-According to the American Kennel Club, prey drive is one of the most fundamental canine behavioral drives and is best managed through structured outlets rather than suppression.
-Research published in Applied Animal Behaviour Science confirms that dogs with high predatory motor sequence drive show significantly better behavioral regulation when the sequence is allowed to complete in structured contexts compared to environments where the drive is repeatedly activated but interrupted.
+Particularly, according to the American Kennel Club, prey drive is among the most fundamental canine drives.
+Structured outlets manage it better than suppression.
+Research in Applied Animal Behaviour Science shows a clear pattern: dogs with high prey drive show better behavioral regulation when the sequence completes in structured contexts.

 Key Takeaway

-You cannot train prey drive out of a high prey drive dog.
-Every attempt to suppress the drive without providing an appropriate outlet produces the same result: a dog whose drive comes back harder when suppression fails.
-The only approach that produces lasting behavioral change is completing the sequence deliberately on your terms, then building the impulse control and engagement that makes you worth listening to when the drive fires in the real world.
+In practice, you cannot train prey drive out of a high prey drive dog.
+In fact, every attempt to suppress the drive without giving an outlet produces the same result.
+The only approach that produces lasting change is completing the sequence deliberately on your terms, building the impulse control and engagement that makes you worth listening to when the drive fires in the real world.

-The predatory sequence has a built-in neurological resolution point at the end.
-Cortisol drops and a dopamine release occurs at the completion of the sequence, specifically at the possess and release phases.
-This is the neurological equivalent of the hunt concluding successfully.
-The dog genuinely settles after a completed sequence in a way that no amount of aerobic exercise produces, because exercise activates the chase component without completing the sequence.
+A prey drive sequence has a built-in neurological resolution point at the end.
+Cortisol drops and a dopamine release happens at the completion of the sequence, at the possess and release phases.
+This is the neurological version of the hunt ending well.
+In fact, the dog genuinely settles after a completed sequence in a way that no amount of aerobic exercise produces.
+Exercise fires the chase component without finishing the sequence.

 What does not work